Bill Cosby charged with felony sexual assault in Pennsylvania

 Constand, a former basketball team manager at Temple University in Philadelphia, Cosby's alma mater, is one of more than 50 women who have publicly accused the star of sexually assaulting them in incidents dating back decades.

-Cosby did not enter a plea in Wednesday's case.
+Cosby has not entered a plea in Wednesday's case.
 But he and his lawyers, while acknowledging marital infidelity on his part, have consistently denied any allegations of sexual misconduct.

 His legal team issued a statement late on Wednesday calling the sexual assault charge "unjustified," suggesting it was politically motivated and declaring Cosby "will be exonerated by a court of law."